-A Chairperson may recommend in a report to the local authority the revocation or alteration of all or part of any resolution previously passed, and the local authority meeting may act on such a recommendation in accordance with the provisions in these standing orders.
+A Chairperson may recommend in a report to the community board the revocation or alteration of all or part of any resolution previously passed.
+In responding to the Chairperson's recommendation the meeting must act in accordance with these standing orders.